BA A350 at Austin, ready for flight to London

 BA Premium Economy Amenities

-The amenity kit contained the basics: eye masks, flights socks, dental kit and a lip balm.
+The amenity kit included the basics: eye mask, flight socks, dental kit, and lip balm.

 BA Premium Economy Amenity Kit